redscientistlabs/corruption-wiki-media/emulators.md

 ###### [Download](http://www.pj64-emu.com/)

-PJ64 is an easy to use N64 emulator and is fairly tolerant to corrupted ROMs, careful when you download from the site as it has ads in the installer.
+PJ64 is an easy to use N64 emulator and is fairly tolerant to corrupted ROMs.

 #### 1964